 1. PURPOSE OF THE POLICY 3

-2. RESPONSIBILITY FOR CREDIT CONTROL & DEBT COLLECTION.
+2. RESPONSIBILITY FOR CREDIT CONTROL &amp; DEBT COLLECTIO ON 4

 3. FINANCIAL MATTERS 5

-4. PERSONNEL AND FINANCIAL IMPLICATIONS 8
+4. PERSONNEL AND FINANCIAL IMPLICATIONS -

 5. FRAUD, TAMPERING AND OTHER CRIMINAL ACTIVITY 9

 6. AGENTS, ATTORNEYS AND OTHER COLLECTION AGENTS 9

-7. CREDIT CONTROL POLICY TO BE APPLIED FOR INDIGENT
+7. CREDIT CONTROL POLICY TO BE APPLIED FOR INDIGENT HO OUSEHOLDS

-HOU JSEHOLDS 9

-8. CREDIT CONTROL AND DEBT COLLECTION RULES FOR
+8. 9 CREDIT CONTROL AND DEBT COLLECTION RULES FOR E 10 LECTRICITY

-ELE CTRICITY .10

-9. AGENT AND OCCUPIER RIGHTS .12
+9. AGENT AND OCCUPIER RIGHTS 12

-CREDIT CONTROL AND DEBT COLLECTION RULES FOR
+CREDIT CONTROL AND DEBT COLLECTION RULES FOR AS

-ASS SESSMENT RATES, REFUSE AND SUNDRY DEBTORS .13
+RA TES, REFUSE AND SUNDRY DEBTORS 13

-11. STANDARD OPERATING PROCEDURE: ELECTRICITY CUT-OFF .13
+STANDARD OPERATING PROCEDURE: ELECTRICITY CUT-OF -

 BAD DEBT WRITE OFF

 PROVISION FOR BAD DEBT

 14. ARRANGEMENTS FOR ARREAR DEBT 18

-CONSUMER CARE
+15.0 19

 PAYMENT METHODS

-17. ARREARS21 -24
+ARREARS

-SSUING OF THE CLEARANCE CERTIFICATE24
+ISSUING OF THE CLEARANCE CERTIFICATE

-19. APPLICATION OF THE PREPAID ELECTRICITY .25
+19./ APPLICATION OF THE PREPAID ELECTRICITY 25